Basusahu231/WeatherApp/README.md

 ## Features

 - **Current Weather**: View the current weather conditions, including temperature, humidity, wind speed, etc., for a selected location.
-- **Weather Forecast**: Check the weather forecast for the upcoming days to plan ahead.
 - **Location Search**: Search for weather information by entering the name of a city or town.
 - **Responsive Design**: The app is designed to be responsive and works seamlessly across various devices and screen sizes.